LZMA-JS/LZMA-JS/readme.md

 In Node.js, the Web Worker code is already skipped, so there's no need to do this.

-If you only need to compress or decompress and you're looking to save some bytes, instead of loading lzma_worker.js, you can simply load lzma-c.js (for compression) or lzma-d.js (for decompression).
+And if you only need to compress or decompress and you're looking to save some bytes, instead of loading lzma_worker.js, you can simply load lzma-c.js (for compression) or lzma-d.js (for decompression).

 Of course, you'll want to load the minified versions if you're sending data over the wire.